What is a snapshot?

 |Accidental file deletion|

-|Bad OS update|
+|Bad OS update||

-|Hard drive failure|
+|Hard drive failure||

 When you develop your backup strategy, consider all of the possible risks to your data and decide whether and how you will mitigate those risks.
 At minimum, we recommend regularly scheduled backups to a locally-attached hard drive.
 With a regularly scheduled backup, you will have very good protection against the most common risks to your data.

 Maintaining snapshots on the source volume offers protection against accidental file deletion and modification.
 When snapshots are kept on the source volume, you don't need your backup volume to recover accidentally-deleted files.
 Retaining snapshots will increase disk usage over time, however, so we recommend limiting retention of snapshots on the source.
 This recommendation is specifically imposed by CCC upon the startup disk.
 Additionally, please keep in mind when developing your snapshot retention strategy that Apple's Installer may delete all snapshots from the startup disk when applying updates or major OS upgrades.
 Snapshots are not a permanent data storage strategy.

 When your backup tasks run, CCC will automatically create a snapshot on an eligible source volume and use that snapshot as the source for the backup task.
 Because the snapshot is mounted read-only, changes that you make to files while the backup task runs won't cause errors during the backup task — you'll get a true point-in-time backup of your data.
 If you have snapshots disabled for the source volume (see more on how to do that below), CCC will automatically remove the temporary source snapshot at the end of the backup task.